Endeavouria: Description

 The genus Endeavouria is similar to other closely related genera, such as Caenoplana and Kontikia, but can be differentiated by the narrower creeping sole and a thick layer of longitudinal muscle fibers beneath the ventral nerve plate.

 Endeavouria septemlineata is a small land planarian, reaching about 30 mm in length.
 The dorsal side may appear completely black at first sight, but a closer look reveals that it has a light-brown background.
-There are seven dark longitudinal stripes running along the body: one narrown dark-brown stripe, two lateral broad black stripes with diffuse margins, two paramarginal stripes and two marginal stripes.
+There are seven dark longitudinal stripes running along the body: one narrow dark-brown stripe, two lateral broad black stripes with diffuse margins, two paramarginal stripes and two marginal stripes.
 The dorsal color is visible between the median and lateral stripes and between the lateral and paramarginal stripes.
 The ventral side and the region between the paramarginal and marginal stripes is pale grey.
 The creeping sole is marked by numerous small dark spots.

 The several eyes are arranged in a single row along the body margins, being located over the marginal stripes.
 They are closer to each other in the anterior region and posteriorly they gradually become more spaced.

 The copulatory apparatus of E. septemlineata has a big ventral fold and a small intra-antral penis papilla.